avajs/ava/readme.md

        false
 ```

-## Isolated environment
+## Process isolation

 Each test file is run in a separate Node.js process.
-This comes with a lot of benefits.
-Different test files can no longer affect each other.
-Like test files mocking with the global environment, overriding built-ins, etc. However, it's mainly done for performance reasons.
-Even though Node.js can run async IO concurrently, that doesn't help much when tests are heavy on synchronous operations, which blocks the main thread.
-By running tests concurrently and test files in parallel we take full advantage of modern systems.
+This allows you to change the global state or overriding a built-in in one test file, without affecting another.
+It's also great for performance on modern multi-core processors, allowing multiple test files to execute in parallel.

 ## Tips